Jewel Is Starring In Hallmark Channel Movie ‘Framed for Murder: A Fixer Upper Mystery’

 This is not Jewel’s first foray into acting.
 She has previously portrayed June Carter Cash in the Lifetime Television movie Ring Of Fire, and even played herself in the mockumentary Walk Hard: The Dewey Cox Story as well as other parts in television and movies.
 Recently, she was on the Rob Lowe Comedy Channel roast where she spoke and sang a song to Rob.

 The Hallmark Channel has had tremendous success with their mystery movie series based on books, featuring amateur female sleuths.
-These popular series include the Murder She Baked series starring Allison Sweeney, The Garage Sale Mysteries starring Lori Loughlin, Aurora Teagarden Mysteries starring Candace Cameron Bure and the Flower Shop Mysteries starring Brooke Shields.
+These popular series include the Murder She Baked series starring Allison Sweeney, The Garage Sale Mysteries starring Lori Loughlin, Aurora Teagarden Mysteries starring Candace Cameron Bure, and the Flower Shop Mysteries starring Brooke Shields.
 The other mystery series, The Gourmet Detective Series starring Brooke Burns, who in this case, portrays the professional in a twist, and her romantic interest in this series, Henry, the chef, is portrayed by Dylan Neal, is the amateur sleuth.
-Jewel’s Fixer Upper Mystery series promises equal entertainment, mystery, romance and success.
+Jewel’s Fixer Upper Mystery series promises equal entertainment, mystery, romance, and success.

 No doubt, Jewel fans will enjoy watching this Renaissance woman continue to utilize her beauty and talent as an actress as well as enjoy hearing her beautiful voice.